Is Wine Gluten Free? Celiac Safety Guide

 The Bottom Line

-For safe wine drinking:
+For celiac-safe wine drinking:

 2. Avoid wine coolers — May contain malt or gluten additives